Table of contents

 You know the best resume font to use this year, but what about the worst?
 Here are four resume fonts you shouldn’t use under any circumstances.

-When it comes to the legibility of resume fonts, Impact is one of the worst offenders.
-The look is very thick and compacted, making it difficult to differentiate between letters.
+The look of this font is very thick and compacted, making it difficult to differentiate between letters.
 Recruiters will toss a resume they can’t read — avoid this font.

-This is another font that is simply too hard to read.
-The idea is nice — making your words look like brush strokes.
-In practice, when you put the strokes together, it’s too splotchy and cramped.
+Although this font attempts to be fancy, in practice, when you put the strokes together, it’s too splotchy and cramped.
 It strains the eyes and can get your resume instantly rejected.

 This hand-drawn typeface is meant to look like it’s written on parchment.
-Not only is it difficult to read, but the playful, hand-drawn appearance can also look tacky and cheap in a professional setting.
+Hard to read, but the playful, hand-drawn appearance can also look tacky and cheap in a professional setting.

 - Trebuchet MS